Birthplace of Titanic and proud winner of World's Leading Tourist Attraction.

 The remarkable exterior architecture was designed by American 'starchitect' Eric Kuhne with Todd Architects as the lead architect.

-Guided by the history and culture of the shipbuilding location, the iconic design articulates many maritime metaphors including water crystals, ships bows and the White Star Line logo.
+Guided by the history and culture of the shipbuilding location, the iconic design articulates many maritime metaphors including water crystals, compass roses, ships’ bows and the White Star Line emblem.

 The total cost of the project was in excess of £100 million and it is now a key pillar of Northern Ireland's booming tourism economy.
 The building even features on the pages of the new UK passport.